mindspore-ai/docs/docs/mindspore/programming_guide/source_en/auto_parallel.md

 net = Net().set_comm_fusion(2)
 ```

 Here the `comm_fusion` of parameter `Net.p1` is 2, which means the attribute `fusion` is 2 for the communication operators generated for this parameter.
 When you need to manipulate the parameters in batches, it is recommended to call `set_comm_fusion` to set `comm_fusion` for all the parameters in the Net.
-The value of attribute will be overwritten when the function is called multiply.
+The value of attribute will be overwritten when the function is invoked for multiple times.

 > When a parameter is shared, the operators connected with the parameter should have the same data type.
 Otherwise, fusion would failed.